-- Print email approval from Field Experience Coordinator and register using goldenrold Special Registration form (available in SCH office and online) Have form signed/stamped at the SCH front desk.
+- Print email approval from Field Experience Coordinator and register using goldenrod-colored Special Registration form (available in SCH office and online) Have form signed/stamped at the SCH front desk.
 Submit in Neuberger Hall. - Register for either 6 credits in one term or 3 credits over two terms.
-Choose A-F grade option if admitted after Fall 2015 and taking the CPH exam/Culminating Presentation option. - Once registration appears in Banner AND the current term has ended, you may begin FE.
+Choose A-F grade optionif admitted after Fall 2015 and taking the CPH exam/Culminating Presentation option.
+Students who plan to complete their field experiences spring and summer terms need to register for 3 credits spring, 2 credits summer, and 1 credit for fall when faculty are on contract to evaluate student work. - Once registration appears in Banner AND the current term has ended, you may begin FE.